LK00100100/four-map-solver/README.md

 To install packages:
 your_env/pip install -r requirements.txt

-OR if you are in pycharm, just open up the pycharm and they will prompt you if you want to download the still in the requirements.txt
+OR if you are in pycharm, just open up the pycharm and they will prompt you if you want to download the stuff in the requirements.txt

 Run main-read-screen-clicker.py and the script will read the game screen and click in a solution.